Benchmarking LHC searches for light 2HDM+$\boldsymbol{a}$ pseudoscalars: Numerical study and discussion

 \subsection{Final words}

 The main conclusion that can be drawn from the numerical results presented in this work is that LHC searches for $h \to aa \to 4f$ and $pp \to a \to \mu^+ \mu^-$ production can provide interesting and complementary constraints on 2HDM+$a$ model realisations that feature a light pseudoscalar $a$.
 In particular, we have shown that the latter two types of processes can lead to relevant constraints even in scenarios with a light pseudoscalar $a$ in which the stringent limits from ${\rm Br} \left (h \to {\rm inv} \right )$ and $\Gamma_h$ are evaded by tuning the coupling~$g_{haa}$ such that~(\ref{eq:ghaabound}) or equivalently~(\ref{eq:ghaaboundnumerical}) is satisfied.
 To emphasise this generic finding we have studied two distinct parameter benchmarks and explored the sensitivity of the most relevant collider searches to them by performing parameter scans in the $m_a $--$ m_\chi$ plane.
 The results of these scans are displayed in the right panels of Figures~\ref{fig:benchI} and \ref{fig:benchII}.
 To make contact to the astrophysical constraints on DM, we have also indicated in these two-dimensional scans the bounds that arise from DD experiments and the requirement to obtain the measured relic abundance.
 One important feature that is nicely illustrated in our scans is that LHC searches for $h \to aa \to 4f$ and $pp \to a \to \mu^+ \mu^-$ production can probe regions of parameter space that lead to the correct value of $\Omega_\chi h^2$ but lie in the off-shell region $m_\chi > m_a/2$ and are therefore not accessible with mono-$X$ searches.
 In the context of the 2HDM+$a$ model of type-II and large $\tan \beta$ we have also argued that an explanation of a possible excess in the measurement of the anomalous magnetic moment $a_\mu$ of the muon~(\ref{eq:amuanomaly}) is generically at odds with the bounds from $h \to aa \to 4f$ and $pp \to a \to \mu^+ \mu^-$ and possibly other non-SM Higgs search results.
-We believe that the results presented in our work should prove useful for 2HDM+$a$ interpretations of future ATLAS, CMS and LHCb searches for~pseudoscalars~$a$ with masses below the electroweak scale.
+We~believe that the results presented in our work should prove useful for 2HDM+$a$ interpretations of future ATLAS, CMS and LHCb searches for~pseudoscalars~$a$ with masses below the electroweak~scale.
+In particular, by combining the direct measurements of the total Higgs decay width $\Gamma_h$ with the searches for $h \to {\rm inv}$, $h \to aa \to 4f$ and $pp \to a \to \mu^+ \mu^-$ it should be possible to exclude large parts of the 2HDM+$a$ model parameter space with $m_a \lesssim m_h/2 \simeq 62.5 \, {\rm GeV}$ in a model-independent~fashion.